Find yourself overwhelmed in Bangkok? We’ll help you out!

 Asiatique is a complex of restaurants, shops and fun, all in a trendy open-air mall built on the south banks of Chao Phraya River.
 To get there the best option is to go to Sathorn – Taksin Pier and from there get the free shuttle boat to the mall.

-First time in Bangkok: Where to Stay?
+First time in Bangkok: where to stay?

 > Silom – Sathorn Area

-This the business area of Bangkok, with good restaurants, shopping malls and close to Lumpini Park.
-It’s one of the best places to stay in Bangkok for the first time because it’s close to many attractions and it ‘s connected by the BTS (Skytrain) and MRT (underground metro).
+This is the business area of Bangkok, with good restaurants, shopping malls and close to Lumpini Park.
+It’s one of the best places to stay in Bangkok for the first time because it’s close to many attractions and it’s connected by the BTS (Skytrain) and MRT (underground metro).
 With all these facilities and a premium location, hotels in Sathorn tend to be a bit more expensive, but great!

 Two of my favorite 5-star hotels in Bangkok are located in Sathorn.
-No words to describe the impeccable service and classy décor of Oriental Residence Bangkok, we had a romantic stay there and love it.
+No words to describe the impeccable service and classy décor of Oriental Residence Bangkok, we had a romantic stay there and loved it.
 Another great option is the So Sofitel.
 With a design that mix French haute couture and Thai heritage, So Sofitel is artistic, fashion and funky.
 It’s not your regular 5-star hotel, it has a unique twist and one of the best views from Bangkok.

-To help you choose the best place for your first trip to Bangkok we put together some good options for mid-range hotels and also some boutique hostels in Sathorn, check them out and book your favorite
+To help you choose the best place for your first trip to Bangkok we put together some good options for mid-range hotels and also some boutique hostels in Sathorn, check them out and book your favorite.

 > Pratunam Area